Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions: Physical derivations of spectral curves and the Masur--Veech twist

-\subsection{Liouville gravity and $(2,p)$ minimal string}
+\subsection{Liouville gravity and $\boldsymbol{(2,p)}$ minimal string}

 Consider a matter CFT coupled to the ghost sector and Liouville CFT which is referred to as the \emph{Liouville gravity}.
-When the matter CFT is the minimal model CFT labeled by a pair of relatively prime integers $(p,p')$, the Liouville gravity yields the $(p,p')$ \emph{minimal string} which is a class of non-critical string theory.
-In particular, the $(2,p)$ minimal string with an odd integer $p$ is found by specializing the Liouville parameter $b$ in the Liouville gravity as
+When the matter CFT is the minimal model CFT labeled by a pair of relatively prime integers $(p,p')$, the Liouville gravity yields the $(p,p')$ \emph{minimal string} which is a~class of non-critical string theory.
+In particular, the $(2,p)$ minimal string with any odd positive integers $p$ is found by specializing the Liouville parameter $b$ in the Liouville gravity as \smash{$b=\sqrt{\frac{2}{p}}$}.
 It is pointed out in \cite{Saad:2019lba} that the partition function of the $(2,p)$ minimal string leads to the partition function of the JT gravity in the $p\to\infty$ limit.
-Detailed studies on the relation between the Liouville gravity and the JT gravity in terms of the topological expansion of the partition functions is found in \cite{Mertens:2020hbs}.
+Detailed studies on the relation between the Liouville gravity and the JT gravity in terms of the topological expansion of the partition functions are found in \cite{Mertens:2020hbs}.

-The Liouville gravity partition function on the two dimensional surface with a simple boundary condition \cite{Fateev:2000ik,Teschner:2000md} which fixes the boundary cosmological constant $\mu_{\mathrm{B}}$ is studied in \cite{Moore:1991ag,Edwards:1991jx,Seiberg:2003nm}.
+The Liouville gravity partition function on the two-dimensional surface with a simple boundary condition \cite{Fateev:2000ik,Teschner:2000md} which fixes the boundary cosmological constant $\mu_{\mathrm{B}}$ is studied in \cite{Edwards:1991jx,Moore:1991ag,Seiberg:2003nm}.
 Such a boundary condition is known as the FZZT boundary condition.
-The inverse Laplace transform of the Liouville gravity partition function with the FZZT boundary conditions gives the correlation function of the macroscopic loop operators of the Liouville gravity, which is the Liouville gravity partition function of the two dimensional surface with fixed boundary lengths.
+The inverse Laplace transform of the Liouville gravity partition function with the FZZT boundary conditions gives the correlation function of macroscopic loop operators of the Liouville gravity, which is the Liouville gravity partition function of the two-dimensional surface with fixed boundary lengths.
 In \cite{Saad:2019lba}, it is pointed out that the JT gravity partition function on the hyperbolic surface with wiggly boundaries coincides with the Liouville gravity partition function with fixed boundary lengths in the $b\to 0$ limit.
-(Detailed derivations are found in \cite{Mertens:2020hbs}.)
+(Detailed derivations are found in~\cite{Mertens:2020hbs}.)